techidaily/site-games-able/source/_posts/navigate-subscription-with-prime-gaming-guide.md

 ## 1\.
 Enable Prime Gaming

  To unlock the ability to use your one free Twitch channel subscription per month, you first have to subscribe to Amazon Prime.
-From there, you will have to head to[the Prime Gaming website](http://gaming.amazon.com/) to activate Prime Gaming.
+From there, you will have to head to [the Prime Gaming website](http://gaming.amazon.com/) to activate Prime Gaming.

  To activate Prime Gaming, sign in to the website using your Amazon Prime account details by clicking on the**Sign In** button at the top right of the page.
 Once signed in, press the**Activate Prime Gaming** button in the top right corner of the screen and select**Add your mobile number** .